Lebweuh/Captcha-PHP/README.md

 - Everything Is Customizable

 ## **REQUIREMENTS**
 Actually There Are Just Only Two Requirements You Just Need A Font File To Use And Enable GD Library On Your Web Server.
-Scroll Bottom To See How To Setup GD Server On Various Webservers.
+Scroll Bottom To See How To Setup (GD Server On Various Webservers.)[#gd-server-setup-for-various-webservers]

 ## **SETUP**